weswu8/gcsfuse-win/README.md

 * If you are interested in contributing, please contact me via jie1975.wu@gmail.com

 ## Project Goals
-Object storage is one of the most fundamental topic you'll encounter when you decide to start your cloud journey.The main goal of the project is to make azure storage service easy to use for windows box.
+Object storage is one of the most fundamental topic you'll encounter when you decide to start your cloud journey.The main goal of the project is to make gcp storage service easy to use for windows box.

 ## Key Updates: